nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 In this case, if a ML Model with the `model_name` already exists, a new version is added.
 If it doesn't exist, an ML Model is created with that name and the logged model is considered the first version.

 An ML Model can also be created via Fabric's UI.
 Model versions of said ML Model can be imported from runs from several different Experiments.

 (Screenshot UI ML Model)

 Considering this case study, an Experiment was created for each of the three models.
 Several runs were executed, testing different sets of hyper-parameters, and registering a new version of each model along the way.

+(code snippet showing training and logging of NNs)

 After that was done, the next step was selecting the best model.
 This could have been done visually, using the UI.